cezarypiatek/cezarypiatek.github.io/src/content/post/wiremock-in-parallel-tests/index.md

 }
 ```

-## Sharing WireMock in sequential tests
+## Sharing WireMock.NET in sequential tests

-When multiple tests share the same WireMock instance, it accumulates mappings from all test cases executed before.
+When multiple tests share the same WireMock.NET instance, it accumulates mappings from all test cases executed before.
 This becomes problematic when tests involve scenarios where the tested application makes similar requests to an external service but expects different responses.
 The mappings created in previous test cases might interfere, leading to a non-deterministic test suite where test outcomes depend on the execution order.

 One approach to mitigate this issue is to use the `ResetMappings()` method before each test to clear all mappings.
 However, this solution has a drawback: it removes all mappings, including any global mappings that should be shared among all test cases.
 While it's possible to recreate these global mappings after every ResetMappings() call, it can impact test execution time.
 Alternatively, you can track all mappings created within a test and remove them individually using the `DeleteMapping()` method at the end of each test case.
 This approach allows you to preserve the necessary global mappings while ensuring the test suite remains deterministic.
 However, it requires careful tracking and management of mappings within each test.

-## Sharing WireMock in parallel tests
+## Sharing WireMock.NET in parallel tests

 In parallel execution, simply removing all mappings before each test is not feasible because it can adversely affect other concurrently running tests.
 Tracking mappings within each test falls short either, as mappings added by one test could still temporarily collide with mappings from other tests.
-Sharing WireMock in parallel test execution requires a different approach compared to sequential testing.
+Sharing WireMock.NET in parallel test execution requires a different approach compared to sequential testing.

-To solve this problem, you need a way to ensure that WireMock mappings, created within a given test case, match only those requests made by tested application within the same test case.
-So there's a need for a mechanism that allows for correlating together requests made from test to app, with requests made from the app to external dependency, with WireMock mapping within a given test.
+To solve this problem, you need a way to ensure that WireMock.NET mappings, created within a given test case, match only those requests made by tested application within the same test case.
+So there's a need for a mechanism that allows for correlating together requests made from test to app, with requests made from the app to external dependency, with WireMock.NET mapping within a given test.
 Such mechanism can be implemented based on HTTP headers.
 Here's a high-level overview of the solution:

 1. Generate a unique identifier at the beginning of each test case.

 2. Include this identifier as a custom HTTP header in every request sent to the tested application.

-3. Extend your WireMock mappings with an assertion for this custom header with a value of unique identifier generated for this test case.
+3. Extend your WireMock.NET mappings with an assertion for this custom header with a value of unique identifier generated for this test case.

 4. Modify tested application to relay this custom header from the incoming request to all outgoing requests.
 This can be implemented for example with custom RequestHandler.